 Preferred Stock in effect at the time of conversion.
 The Original Issue Price is \$1.00 per share for Series A Preferred Stock and \$2.00 per share for Series B Preferred Stock, each subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Preferred Stock.
-The Conversion Price is \$7.00 per share for Series A Preferred Stock and \$14.00 per share for Series B Preferred Stock, each subject to appropriate adjustment in the event of any stock split, combination or other similar recapitalization and other adjustments, as set forth in the Company's Certificate of Incorporation, as amended and/or restated.
+The Conversion Price is \$7.00 per share for Series A Preferred Stock and \$14.00 per share for Series B Preferred Stock, each subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization and other adjustments, as set forth in the Company's Certificate of Incorporation, as amended and/or restated.

 Each share of Preferred Stock will automatically convert into shares of Common Stock at the then-effective conversion ratio upon either (i) the closing of the sale of shares of Common Stock to the public in a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended (the "Securities Act"), provided that such offering results in at least \$45 million of gross proceeds to the Company and, following such offering, the Common Stock is listed on the New York Stock Exchange or Nasdaq or (ii) the date and time, or the occurrence of an event, specified by the vote or written consent of the holders of at least 65% of the outstanding shares of Preferred Stock.
-If the holders of at least 65% of the outstanding shares of Preferred Stock approve such a mandatory conversion in connection with a proposed Deemed Liquidation Event in which the holders of Series B Preferred Stock (as discussed below), then the mandatory conversion will also require the consent of the holders of a majority of the outstanding shares of Series B Preferred Stock, voting together as a separate class.
+If the holders of at least 65% of the outstanding shares of Preferred Stock approve such a mandatory conversion in connection with a proposed Deemed Liquidation Event in which the holders of Series B Preferred Stock would receive less than the full liquidation preference applicable to the Series B Preferred Stock (as discussed below), then the mandatory conversion will also require the consent of the holders of a majority of the outstanding shares of Series B Preferred Stock, voting together as a separate class.